- press ENTER to search or ESC to cancel

 In this mode each pixel has a number that references a palette color.
 Your palette can contain up to 256 colors, and each pixel points to one of those colors (from 0 to 255).

 Unlike RGBA, if you modify the palette color, all pixels that are referencing that color will change their appearance.

 An important concept on Indexed images is that for transparent layers, we need a special index to act as the transparent color.
 Generally this index is 0, but you can change it from Sprite > Properties menu.

 It's more like RGBA, just that you have two channels: Value and Alpha.
 Here 0 means black and 255 is white.
-The alpha channel behaves exactly like in RGBA mode.
+The alpha channel behaves exactly like it does in RGBA mode.